Choosing a Small Business Idea: Sorting the Good Business Ideas from the Bad

 Just like any other type of freelancing, being an independent consultant is a business.
 You will be much more successful if you go through the many steps I advise for any other business, including creating a highly detailed and well-though-out business plan, writing out your strategy, testing and experimenting with your marketing, and so on.

-Rental Business Start-Ups: Reasonable Potential
+Rental Business Ideas: Reasonable Potential

 Rental businesses are not as easy of a way to make money as you might think, but there are many rental firm owners who have made a lot of money.
 It takes time to develop a steady patronage and iron out the operational issues of running the business.